It Comes

 In the wind of the North Country.

-Locate the sorrow which all shall soon know
+We’ll locate the sorrow all shall know.